 If you’re baiting ants outside, you can either use the broadcast baiting or mound baiting method.
-Ant baits are generally granular insecticides that can kill the ants or control their reproduction or both.
+Ant baits are generally granular insecticides that can kill the ants or work as birth control or both.

-If you’re using a broadcast bait application, which means baiting your whole yard, use a broadcast spreader to apply the granules on the infested areas.
+If you’re broadcasting baits, which means full yard bait treatment, use a broadcast spreader to apply the granules on the infested areas.
 Don’t disturb the colonies for several days, as this allows the workers enough and more time to take the bait back to the nest and have it work its magic.

 If you’re only baiting the mounds, apply the bait around the mound and not directly on it, as recommended by the manufacturer.
 Again, allow several days for the bait to sufficiently work.